robert-richardson-1/robert-richardson-1/README.md

 ## 😄 Fun facts
 *   I love rowing and row collegiately for Notre Dame 🚣
-*   I have a love for trivia, specifically sports/NFL-related: football
+*   I have a love for trivia, specifically sports/NFL-related 🏈
 *   I learned how to sail this past summer ⛵
 *   I really enjoy the story of the S.S.
 Edmund Fitzgerald 🚢